Book-Club-Project/book_club_FE/README.md

 1. Navigate to the local directory where the backend repo is housed
 2. Start the Backend server with `$ rails s` and navigate to http://localhost:3000/ in your web browser.
 Here you are able to interact with the API endpoints.

+OR

+1. Navigate to https://boiling-woodland-43020.herokuapp.com/ to interact with the endpoints.

 **Frontend Server**

 On your command line: